 Animateur and Workshop Facilitator

-Over the last 5 years, Edward has become increasing sought after as a Vocal Animateur and Workshop Facilitator.
-Through his work with Pimlico Opera's scheme "Primary Robins", Edward delivers 16 sessions every week, introducing opera, folk and musical theatre to inner city students from Manchester schools in areas of high deprivation.
+Over the last 5 years, Edward has become increasingly sought after as a Vocal Animateur and Workshop Facilitator.
+Through his work with Pimlico Opera's scheme "Primary Robins", Edward delivers 20 sessions every week, introducing opera, folk and musical theatre to students from Staffordshire schools in areas of high deprivation.
 Edward has also led both primary and secondary projects for Leeds Lieder Festival, working alongside musicians and poets to present Art Song to new audiences, highlighting the relevance and importance of the art form in the 21st century.
 Alongside pianist Rachel Fright, Edward is an associate artist for the organisations Live Music Now and SoundUp Arts, leading performances and workshops at special schools as well as for people living with dementia across the North East.
-The projects range from one-off concerts to intensive weeklong projects or 8 week residencies to deliver social impact through music, supporting the musical lives of people experiencing challenging circumstances, disadvantage or social exclusion.
+The projects range from one-off concerts to intensive week long projects or 8 week residencies to deliver social impact through music, supporting the musical lives of people experiencing challenging circumstances, disadvantage or social exclusion.
 Edward has also led opera workshops for primary students at Clonter Opera Festival and sung in outreach productions at the Buxton International Festival.

 As a teacher of music, Edward has worked for organisations such as Stagecoach Performing Arts and Footlights Theatre as well as holding peripatetic teaching positions at secondary schools in Manchester and as a private vocal tutor.
 He is an experience teacher of ABRSM and LAMDA exams.

 Pilgrim | The Pilgrim's Progress |